-One of the District's main priorities is to provide learning environments that are safe and orderly.
-This is a challenge that our schools cannot accomplish by themselves.
-It is our belief that parents, students, staff and community members acting together can help keep our schools safe.
-Please take the time to discuss the importance of reporting any information that will help keep schools safe.
+Today, more than any time in history of our District, safety in our schools is of utmost importance.
+Keeping schools safe is a challenge that our schools cannot accomplish by themselves.
+It is our belief that collaboratively, parents, students, staff and community members acting together can help keep our schools safe.
+Please take the time to discuss the importance of reporting any unusual activity or information that will help keep schools safe.
 "If you see something, say something and do something".
-You have the option to report anonymously on the Online Anonymous Reporting Form at <a href="http://dashboard.sfdr-cisd.org/ReportBully/Repo
+You have the option to report anonymously on the Online Anonymous Reporting Form at http://dashboard.sfdr-cisd.org/ReportBully/ReportBullying.